sainiashok73/Coffee-Shop-Sales-Analysis-Dashboard/README.md

-#Coffee Shop Sales Analysis Dashboard
-##Project Objective
+Coffee-Shop-Sales-Analysis (Interactive Dashboard Creation using MS Excel) Project Objective

-The objective of this project is to analyze coffee shop sales data and generate meaningful business insights using Excel.
-The dashboard helps track sales performance, customer footfall, peak ordering hours, product demand, and store-wise performance through interactive charts, KPI cards, pivot tables, and data visualization techniques.
+The objective of this project is to analyze coffee shop sales data and create an interactive sales dashboard using MS Excel.
+This dashboard helps understand customer purchasing behavior, sales trends, peak ordering hours, product performance, and store-wise sales insights to support better business decision-making.